 Ever since I was a child, I have always loved playing with makeup.
-While a full face of makeup is a luxury that I can’t always find the time for these days, I at least try to apply a little concealer, eyeliner and mascara every day to feel put together.
-But let’s be honest, even that little bit of makeup can be a pain to take off at night – but for the sake of your skin and eyelashes, it’s gotta go!
+While a full face of makeup is a luxury I can’t always find the time for these days, I try to at least apply a little eye makeup every day to feel put together.
+But let’s be honest, even that little bit of makeup can be a pain to take off at night.
+But for the sake of your skin and eyelashes, it’s gotta go!

-If you’re feeling crafty and are good with stitching, it’s actually incredibly easy to make your own cotton rounds.
+We did a whole post showing you how to make your own cotton rounds from dish towels a while back.
 I recommend using organic cotton flannel fabric, as it’s super soft and gentle to the eye area.
-I prefer lighter colors for my cotton rounds just so I can see the makeup coming off, but you can totally use whatever color you like to add a bit of brightness to your day!
+I prefer lighter colors for my cotton rounds just so I can see the makeup coming off, but you can totally use whatever color you like!

-Another little life hack is to buy washable nursing pads to use as your cotton rounds – they’re almost always made of a super soft, super plush fabric like bamboo or cotton and they come in all kinds of cute colors.
-Some even come with their own washing bag so you can throw them straight into the machine—win!
+Another little life hack is to buy washable nursing pads to use as your cotton rounds.
+They’re almost always made of a super-soft, super-plush fabric, like bamboo or cotton, and they are available in all kinds of cute colors.
+Some even come with their own washing bag, so you can throw them straight into the machine—win!

-After using your gorgeous DIY makeup remover pads, put the used ones in a safe spot – like another empty jar – and just toss them into your washing machine with your other laundry when it’s time to make a fresh jar.
-A great tip to keep them all together is to use a little mesh bag to keep them all together to make sure that none of them gets eaten by the washing machine!
-Maybe this is the solution to stopping my socks from ‘disappearing’ too….
+After using your gorgeous DIY makeup remover pads, put the used ones in a safe spot, like an empty jar, and just toss them into your washing machine with your other laundry after using.
+A great tip to keep them all together is to put them in a small delicate laundry bag before tossing them in the wash.
+That way, none of them will get eaten by the washing machine!
+Maybe this is the solution to stopping my socks from disappearing, too!

 Wait, how does it work?